 Many states have classified gun stores as nonessential businesses and ordered them to close, however Jake Charles, the executive director of Duke’s Center for Firearms Law, has said the decision in New Jersey to shut down its background check system is unprecedented.
 Charles said.
 “I’m not aware of any cases where the state decided to stop processing background checks and thereby halt new gun transfers… A decision on New Jersey’s authority to do so in times of urgent public crises could have far-reaching effects on the 11 other point-of-contact states.”

 As of now, no other states processing their own background checks have said that they plan to follow New Jersey’s lead.
 At least two have enforced statewide lockdowns that deemed gun stores as nonessential businesses and must close.
+Thankfully, there are online arm sellers who are authorized to sell them legally.
+For example, you can buy guns & ammo from Palmetto State Armory, one such online seller.

 Local police in California have closed several gun stores as a violation of local shelter-in-place orders.